 It would be very unwise to launch the deal now or anytime soon,” a source told reuters.

-The source also said, "It would certainly annoy Beijing by offering Hong Kong such a big gift given what’s going on in the city.”
+The source added.
+“It would certainly annoy Beijing by offering Hong Kong such a big gift given what’s going on in the city.”

 Though the bill remains suspended, it has not been fully withdrawn, which have caused protests to continue, according to the National Public Radio.
 The protestors want nothing short of Lam’s resignation, despite her apology following the bill postponement, according to the time.

 Though the bill excludes political crimes, China considers criminal offenders to be human rights activists that run an illegal business and pick up quarrels and provoking trouble, according to the South China Morning Post.
-If the bill were to go into effect, mainland authorities would have the power to arrest anyone in Hong Kong and charge the suspect with an extraditable crime.
+If the bill were to go into effect mainland authorities would have the power to arrest anyone in Hong Kong and charge the suspect with an extraditable crime.

 After riots occurred with pro-democracy protestors at Hong Kong’s International airport last week, CNBC reported that more than 700 protestors have been arrested since June.

-Alibaba released its second quarter earnings recently, revealing revenue of $16.3 billion for the three months through June, up 42 percent from a year ago.
-Net income attributable to ordinary shareholders was $3.02 million, or $1.17 per share, up 56 percent year-over-year.
+Last week Alibaba released its second quarter earnings, which revealed a revenue of $16.3 billion in three months through June, up 42 percent from a year ago.
+Net income attributable to ordinary shareholders was $3.02 million or $1.17 per share, up 56 percent year-over-year.

 Alibaba Interactive Entertainment also partnered up with Gameloft to bring the popular racing game, Asphalt 9: Legends to China to the App store and Android earlier this month.